Six Ways to Reach Your Genetic Potential

 In fact, bigger shoulders and a bigger back are what will make you look badass.
-And if you’re doing it for girls, they won’t care about your 19–inch pythons if your arse is flat like grandpa’s.
+And if you’re doing it for girls, they won’t care about your 19–inch pythons if your arse is flat like grandpa.

 Additionally, if you always do the same thing when you hit the gym, at one point you won’t progress anymore.
-Yep, even with your good genetics you’ll stop progressing.
+Yep, even with your good genetics, you’ll stop progressing.
 (I see that often, and it’s funny to see those big dudes go seek the advice of the trainers they used to make fun of.)

 The answer is to set up a basic plan to work everything.
-There are many ways to split your training throughout the week, and they all work, provided that allow you to stimulate everything properly.
+There are many ways to split your training throughout the week, and they all work, provided that allows you to stimulate everything properly.

 Now, “training everything” doesn’t necessarily mean that everything must be trained equally.
-Training some muscles take a lot more out of you and hurts your recovery.
+Training some muscles to take a lot more out of you and hurts your recovery.

 The split I use with an IFBB pro I’m training is as follow:

 - Day 3: OFF